PTA Directs Cellular Mobile Operators To Improve Quality Of Service - UrduPoint

 PTA Directs Cellular Mobile Operators To Improve Quality Of Service

+Pakistan Telecommunication Authority (PTA) has directed Cellular Mobile Operators (CMOs) to improve network coverage and performance, and maintain Quality of Service (QoS) as per license standards

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Feb, 2021 ) :Pakistan Telecommunication Authority (PTA) Friday directed Cellular mobile Operators (CMOs) to improve network coverage and performance, and maintain Quality of Service (QoS) as per license standards.
+ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Mar, 2021 ) :Pakistan Telecommunication Authority (PTA) has directed Cellular mobile Operators (CMOs) to improve network coverage and performance, and maintain Quality of Service (QoS) as per license standards.

 In view of public complaints regarding degradation in service quality and results of PTA surveys, it was observed that lack of network expansion and insufficient network/sites are some of the causes of QoS issues, said a news release.